wolfol67755/06-annotations-reflection/README.md

 (The part `| ConvertFrom-Json | ConvertTo-Json` is only necessary for formatting.)

-_Remark: to execute this command you have to remove the new lines!_
+_Remark: to execute this command you have to remove the newlines!_